Confessions of an A-List Blogger

 I learned of another interesting work model from a Jay Abraham seminar recording I heard many years ago.
 Jay reported that some of the most financially successful people used a pattern of alternating weeks between their work and personal life.
 So they’ll work hard one week, and the next week they won’t even go into the office at all.
 During their off weeks, they’ll travel or play golf or spend time with their families.
 Some do one week on, two weeks off.
 And others can manage one week on, three weeks off.
 I can see this working well for certain business models.
 For example, if I wrote like mad for a week, I could create a month’s worth of articles and then future-post them.
 I could spend the next few weeks traveling or doing other things, and the blog would automatically post new content during my absence according to the schedule I provided.
 Unfortunately I’m not into golf, although I do enjoy disc golf.

 Blogging affords very flexible work patterns, and I really like that it can grow along with me.
 When I want to write a lot, it’s nice to have a guaranteed audience that’s bigger than most best-selling authors will ever see.
 When I want to spend more time on personal pursuits, I can do so guilt-free, knowing that there are 600+ articles in the archives for people to explore — enough to fill several books.
-And the discussion forums are available 24/7 for anyone in need of extra advice or encouragement.
 So even when I’m not working, that value is still being provided.

 There’s still a potential dark side to this lifestyle, however.
 I’ve seen many bloggers fall into the trap of turning their blogs into their lives.
 They sit at their computers all day, answering email, reading RSS feeds, and cranking out posts.
 That’s not a lifestyle I’d choose to emulate.
 I had my RSS subscriptions down to just 5 feeds total, and I recently eliminated those as well, so I don’t subscribe to any other feeds at all, nor do I read or watch the news or visit any daily web sites.
 I prefer to use real life, not cyberspace, as my primary source of inspiration.
 I also try to limit my email to about 15 minutes a day, 30 minutes max.
 On weekends I like to get away from the computer and go out with my family.
 When I want more input, I read books or talk to people face to face.
 Blogging can too easily devolve into a pattern of Internet addiction, and I want to steer clear of that.